 - The modern plaster affected by the flood should be removed and replaced with lime so that the walls could breathe

-- It appeared that there was still an ongoing water leak. this should be investigated and repaired asap to prevent possible structural damage due to ‘washout of fines or softening of the subsoil’
+- It appeared that there was still an ongoing water leak.
+They said that this should be investigated and repaired asap to prevent possible structural damage due to ‘washout of fines or softening of the subsoil’

 - Any remedial works should be combined with replacement of the soleplate in a controlled manner to avoid structural issues

-- He advised that any works be agreed with the Listed Building Officer prior to being carried out.
+- He advised that any works are to be agreed with the Listed Building Officer prior to being carried out.

 Conclusion from the First Investigations

 So, the results of these first investigations seemed quite simple and straightforward.
 Investigate to see if there are any more leaks and if there is, fix it.
 Take off the internal affected plaster.
-Dry everything out.
+Dry everything out using suitable machinery.
 Repair or replace the damaged sole plate.
 Replace the modern damaged plaster with lime plaster.